mikekistler/aspnet-openapi-examples/README.md

 which is used to produce an "application/json" content entry with the schema for the specified type.
 See the [content](#content) section below for information about how to produce content entries for other status codes or media types.

+You can implement your own class to set the endpoint metadata that is used to create a `response` object.
+The examples project contains two classes that illustrate this:
+- The `OkTextPlain` class creates a 200 response and sets the MIME type to "text/plain".
+- The `OkImage` class also creates a 200 response with three `content` entries for "image/jpeg", "image/png", and "image/tiff".

 Note that the `CreatedAtRoute` and `AcceptedAtRoute` methods do not set the `Location` header in the response object.

-To return a typed ProlblemDetails response with the StatusCodePages middleware, pass `null` to the `TypedResults` helper method -- this sets the body to `null` which will trigger the middleware to add a ProblemDetails response body.
+To return a typed ProblemDetails response with the StatusCodePages middleware, pass `null` to the `TypedResults` helper method -- this sets the body to `null` which will trigger the middleware to add a ProblemDetails response body.

 Use a transformer to set the `headers`, `links`, or to add specification extensions to the response object.